sylvielsstfr/PhotomCorrectAuxTel/examples_SED/calspec/README.md

 ### 1bis_MakeHDCalspecList.ipynb

-- read all HD type calspec in their pytynphot directory and produce an astropy table.
+- read all HD type calspec in their pysynphot directory and produce an astropy table.

 ### 2_ViewCalspecSpectra.ipynb